 Thus in the case of an inter-state sale, if CST Forms like, Form C,F,H,E1,E2 are not receive by the seller within the prescribed time of 3 months as stipulated in Rule 12 of the CST rules, a credit equal to the difference between state VAT on that item and CST paid will not be available for carrying forward.
 T

 he third provision to Section 140(1) of the SGST Act provides that an amount equivalent to the credit specifi in the second provision shall be refund under the existing law when the said claims are substantiated in the manner prescribed in rule 12 of the CST (Registration and Turnover) Rules, 1957.
 Thus, when the claim is substantiated, the amount will be refund to the taxable person.

 Sub-section 14 is specifically insert to Section 142 of the SGST Act, which provides that where any goods or capital goods belonging to the principal are lying at the premises of the agent on the appoint day, the agent shall be entitled to take credit, subject to the following conditions:

 - The agent is a registered taxable person

 - Both the principal and the agent declare the details of stock

 - The invoices are not older than twelve months

-B. Common provisions of CGST AND IGST the following provisions of the Central Goods and Services Tax Act, shall, mutatis mutandis, apply to Integrated tax as they apply in relation to Central tax as if they are enacted under IGST Act.
+B. Common provisions of CGST AND IGST the following provisions of the Central Goods and Services Tax Act, shall, mutatis mutandis, apply to Integrate tax as they apply in relation to Central tax as if they are enacted under IGST Act.